apache/fluo/docs/applications.md

       }
     }
     ```
-2. Create a class that implements [ObserversFactory] like the example below.
+2. Create a class that implements [ObserverFactory] like the example below.
 The purpose of this
     class is associate a set Observers with columns that trigger the observers.
 The class can
     create multiple observers.

     ```java
-    class AppObserversFactory implements ObserversFactory {
+    class AppObserverFactory implements ObserverFactory {
       @Override
       public void createObservers(ObserverConsumer obsConsumer, Context ctx) {
         //setup InvertObserver to be triggered when the column obs:data is modified